AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/rules/actions.md

 On a successful check, you have the [Invisible](Інструменти%20ДМ/CLI/rules/conditions.md#Invisible) condition.
 Make note of your check's total, which is the DC for a creature to find you with a Wisdom ([Perception](Інструменти%20ДМ/CLI/rules/skills.md#Perception)) check.

 You stop being hidden immediately after any of the following occurs: you make a sound louder than a whisper, an enemy finds you, you make an attack roll, or you cast a spell with a Verbal component.

+## Identify a Spell
+_Source: Xanathar's Guide to Everything p.
+85_

+- **Duration**: 1 reaction, 1 action

+Sometimes a character wants to identify a spell that someone else is casting or that was already cast.
+To do so, a character can use their reaction to identify a spell as it's being cast, or they can use an action on their turn to identify a spell by its effect after it is cast.

+If the character perceived the casting, the spell's effect, or both, the character can make an Intelligence ([Arcana](Інструменти%20ДМ/CLI/rules/skills.md#Arcana)) check with the reaction or action.
+The DC equals 15 + the spell's level.
+If the spell is cast as a class spell and the character is a member of that class, the check is made with advantage.
+For example, if the spellcaster casts a spell as a cleric, another cleric has advantage on the check to identify the spell.
+Some spells aren't associated with any class when they're cast, such as when a monster uses its Innate Spellcasting trait.

+This Intelligence ([Arcana](Інструменти%20ДМ/CLI/rules/skills.md#Arcana)) check represents the fact that identifying a spell requires a quick mind and familiarity with the theory and practice of casting.
+This is true even for a character whose spellcasting ability is Wisdom or Charisma.
+Being able to cast spells doesn't by itself make you adept at deducing exactly what others are doing when they cast their spells.

+This action is an optional addition to the game, from the optional/variant rule [Spellcasting](Інструменти%20ДМ/CLI/rules/variant-rules/spellcasting-xge.md).

 ## Improvising an Action
 _Source: Player's Handbook (2024) p.
 15. Available in the Free Rules (2024)_